Jigger & JoyCocktail Recipe← All Drinks

 History & Origin

 The Bombay Cocktail is a pre-Prohibition brandy drink that uses the two-vermouth construction — splitting the vermouth component between dry and sweet expressions — to produce a more complex aperitif than either vermouth alone could achieve.
-The formula combines cognac with both dry vermouth and sweet vermouth, apricot brandy, and a dash of Pernod.
-The two-vermouth structure was a popular early 20th-century technique: the dry vermouth's crisp, herbal dryness and the sweet vermouth's spiced richness create an intermediate flavor register when combined, softening the sharpness of the dry and lightening the heaviness of the sweet.
-The Bamboo and the Perfect Martini applied this logic to sherry and gin respectively; the Bombay Cocktail applied it to cognac.
-Pernod, produced in France since Henri-Louis Pernod opened his first absinthe distillery in Pontarlier in 1805 — absinthe production moved to Switzerland and other regions after France banned it in 1915, and Pernod transitioned to an anise spirit — provides a small anise-fennel aromatic accent that bridges the cognac's fruit and the vermouth's herbaceousness.
+The formula combines cognac with both dry vermouth and sweet vermouth, a measure of orange curaçao, and a dash of absinthe.
+It appears in Harry Craddock's 1930 Savoy Cocktail Book, where the two-vermouth structure was already a well-established technique: the dry vermouth's crisp, herbal dryness and the sweet vermouth's spiced richness create an intermediate flavor register when combined, softening the sharpness of the dry and lightening the heaviness of the sweet.
+The Bamboo and the Perfect Martini applied this same logic to sherry and gin respectively; the Bombay Cocktail applied it to cognac.
+The orange curaçao adds a bittersweet citrus depth, while the single dash of absinthe contributes an anise-fennel aromatic accent that bridges the cognac's fruit and the vermouth's herbaceousness — a small amount goes a long way, perfuming the drink without dominating it.
 The cocktail belongs to the tradition of multi-component aperitif drinks that were fashionable in European and American bars in the decade before the First World War.

 🍸